glynnbird/autotweet/README.md

 Visit the URL that the script outputs.
 Paste the PIN that the URL generates into the command-line script.

 Edit your "tweet.py" entering the access tokens from the Twitter website.
 N.B. the access tokens must be read/write tokens, otherwise they will not be able to write data to Twitter.
+You will have to change your application to be a read/write application, and click "Recreate access tokens" on the Twitter website.

 Now you can run: